AmpleForthGold/AmpleForthGold/GoldPaper.md

        * Approximately 83% of tokens would be distributed in the first year.
        * Approximately 96% of tokens would be distributed within the first 2 years.
        * Approximately 98% of tokens would be distributed within the first 3 years.
-    * **Midas** shall distribute [**AAU**](http://ampleforth.gold) to all depositors equally.
+    * **Midas** shall distribute [**AAU**](http://ampleforth.gold) tokens to all depositors equally.
 However, to encourage holding and provide liquidity, some deposit holders shall be more equal than others.
 Specifically:
-       * Accounts holding for more than 7 days shall have a 10% bonus.
+       * Accounts held for more than 7 days shall have a 10% bonus.
-       * Accounts holding for more than 28 days shall have a 20% bonus.
+       * Accounts held for more than 28 days shall have a 20% bonus.
-       * Accounts holding for more than 168 days shall have a 30% bonus.
+       * Accounts held for more than 168 days shall have a 30% bonus.
-       * Accounts holding for more than 365 days shall have a 50% bonus.
+       * Accounts held for more than 365 days shall have a 50% bonus.
 3. Once **Midas** has distributed more than 10% of the [**AAU**](http://ampleforth.gold) tokens and the available liquidity in [**UniSwap**](https://uniswap.org/) exceeds 15% of the total [**AAU**](http://ampleforth.gold) tokens, the founders shall remove their 10% of liquidity in a staggered process: They shall remove the liquidity in 5 equal transactions spread equally over 5 months.
 The founders shall gift all [**AAU**](http://ampleforth.gold) tokens from this event to **Midas** for distribution.
 The founders shall keep their initial ETH deposit.

 ### The founders